 - Support the expansion of a cost-free molecular diagnostic service for cancer, in the Latin-American region.

-- Create high social impact in third world countries by giving access to cancer-related health services and treatments to underprivileged patients, especially in places where public health conditions are highly deficient.
+- Create high social impact in developing countries by giving access to cancer-related health services and treatments to underprivileged patients, especially in places where public health conditions are highly deficient.

 - Serve as a platform to preserve, promote and continue Dr. Convit’s legacy through scientific, educational, and social programs.